 What is social media and how is it different to traditional media?

-Social media is any technology-based environment, usually online, that allows users to easily create, publish, collaborate on and share content.
+Social media is any technology-based environment that allows users to easily create, publish, collaborate on and share content.

 Victorian Government agencies use web-based, internally hosted, or application (installed on local computers or hand-held devices) based social media environments, including the following: